lindsey98/Grab-safety/README.md

 ## Feature extraction

+&nbsp;&nbsp;&nbsp;Some previous work have been using signal-based features(Fourier transformation to get the highest FFT; PAR; SVM; DSVM etc.).
+But their data are continuously collected every fixed interval of time, but in this real-life dataset, the records may not be available for every second in a trip and they are missing at random position.
+Thus, using signal-based techniques may not be very fruitful.

-For each trip, the time series of acceleration, speed, gyroscope are first smoothed out by implementing moving average with window size = 5, this is to denoise data and avoid random fluctuation.
+&nbsp;&nbsp;&nbsp;For each trip, the time series of acceleration, speed, gyroscope are first smoothed out by implementing moving average with window size = 5, this is to denoise data and avoid random fluctuation.
 Then, features are extracted as following:

 - Acceleration-based features:

-    I first calculate the resultant acceleration.
+&nbsp;&nbsp;&nbsp;&nbsp;I first calculate the resultant acceleration.

 - Gyroscope-based features: